 swiyu Trust Registry

 The swiyu Trust Registry is a public registry hosted by FOITT.
 It holds trust statements that verify identifiers and provide a mapping to the real-world name of their subjects.
 The swiyu Trust Registry will only refer to identifiers that are published in the swiyu Base Registry.
-In addition, it can hold trust statements that certify legitimate issuers and verifiers for specific credential schemas.
-These trust statements are additionally issued in the form of a VC to their holders.
+In addition, it can hold trust artefacts that certify legitimate issuers and verifiers for specific use cases.
+These trust artefacts are additionally issued in the form of a VC to their holders.
 The entries of identity trust statements are managed by the FOJ, who verifies the linkage between actor and identifier.
 The FOJ will also manage issuer and verifier trust statements for entities fulfilling regulated functions.
 In consequence, any entity aiming to be certified with a trust statement must publish their identifier in the swiyu Base Registry.
 For integration with other components, the source code of the swiyu Trust Registry is openly available .

 DID Toolbox & Resolver